vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 reflects the outcome of a general pile-up of cyclic personal chores as well as several complicated high-intensity stream of work.
 It's important to not skip for the next few days.

+## 2026-09-09: skipped strength exercises

+On Wednesday 2026-09-09, I skipped strength exercises due to heat-related exhausion (indoor temperature was around 88 degrees Fahrenheit, and outdoor temperature was even higher).
+I used the freed-up time to shave and take other cooldown actions.